-THE FAR EASTERN UNIVERSITY, INCORPORATED AND SUBSIDIARIES NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2014, 2013 AND 2012 (Amounts in Philippine Pesos)
+NOTES TO CONSOLIDATED FINANCIAL STATEMENTS MARCH 31, 2014, 2013 AND 2012

 1. CORPORATE INFORMATION

 1.1 Background of the University

 The Far Eastern University, Incorporated (the University, FEU or parent company) is a domestic educational institution founded in June 1928 and was registered and incorporated with the Philippine Securities and Exchange Commission (SEC) on October 27, 1933.
 On October 27, 1983, the University extended its corporate life to another 50 years.
 The University became a listed corporation in the Philippine Stock Exchange on July 11, 1986.